f5devcentral/f5-bd-mcd/examples/bookinfo-app/README.md

 # Setting up Book Info Application(s)

 ## Purpose
-Book Info is a testing application that is published via the Istio project and a good example of a simplet multi microservice application.
+Book Info is a testing application that is published via the Istio project and a good example of a simple multi microservice application.

 This app will be used to demonstrate how to publish and update an application using the previously mentioned A/B Deployment method.